We free hostages—CEOs who have become consumed by their businesses.

 You need a strategic right-hand who takes care of the critical tasks so you can start growing the business and stop babysitting it.

-Are you an SMB founder who relates to the following?
+Are you an SMB CEO/founder who relates to the following?

-Phase 1: AssessOur experts uncover current bottlenecks and install frameworks to support the CEO.
+Phase 1: AssessOur experts uncover current bottlenecks and missing frameworks through a series of discovery sessions and diagnostics.

-Phase 2: ApplyWe install a fractional chief of staff to implement the structure immediately.
-You might think you need an assistant, but our virtual chief of staff solution allows you to experience high-level strategic support before making a permanent hire, significantly de-risking the investment.
+Phase 2: ApplyWe install necessary systems and structures utilizing a fractional organizational strategist to implement the structure immediately.
+Our solution allows you to experience high-level strategic support before making a permanent hire, significantly de-risking the investment.

-Phase 3: ActivateOur seasoned recruiter permanently places a Chief of Staff to drive revenue and free the CEO’s time.
+Phase 3: ActivateOur seasoned recruiter (with 30+ years experience) permanently places the right force multiplier to drive revenue and free the CEO’s time.
 This ensures you introduce a force multiplier who bridges the strategy-execution gap.

 Why Partner with Vertical Elevation?
 Real Experience.
 Real Results.
 No Theory.

 For over 30 years, we have successfully partnered with founders and CEOs across various industries.
-Unlike a generalist recruiter, we specialize in placing Chief of Staffs based on each company’s specific strategy and needs.
+Unlike a generalist recruiter, we specialize in placing high-level hires based on each company’s specific strategy and needs.

 Led by Carol Schultz